gkapfham/python-talk-abstracts/README.md

-This repository contains Markdown files of the abstracts for talks that I, [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/), have given at Python-related conferences, often in collaboration with my students and colleagues.
+This repository contains Markdown files of the abstracts for talks that I, [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/), have given at Python-related and industry-oriented conferences, often in collaboration with my students and colleagues.
 I am making these available to the community so that others can review the details of talks accepted to this type of conference.
 Whenever appropriate, I have enhanced the abstracts to make references to the most up-to-date web sites and GitHub repositories.

 This is a summary of the files containing abstracts for talks that I have given at Python-related conferences:

+- [PyCon Lightning Talk 2021: Committing to Writing Good Commit Messages:
+  Supporting the Creation of Human- and Machine-Readable Commit Messages with Python](pycon_lightning_2021_commit_canvas.md)

 - [PyCon 2019 Poster Symposium: Automatic Detection of Pseudo-tested Methods Using Python and Pytest](pycon_2019_psuedotested_methods.md)